 Saudi Arabia and the World Bank have been in partnership since 1974 when the Kingdom signed a Technical Cooperation Program (TCP) Agreement establishing the World Bank office in Riyadh.
 The World Bank brings technical expertise and global knowledge to the government entities to support the country’s development agenda; the advisory program is aligned with and supports the implementation of the Vision 2030 and the National Transformation Program 2020 (NTP).
 Over the last few years, the program expanded to cover various sectors including: improving the investment climate, education, health, labor markets, transport, energy, urban planning, economic management and planning, public financial management, business climate, PPPs, and SME strategy.
 The RAS engagements focus on strengthening institutional capacity within the government entities and assisting in developing legislation and policies that advance the NTP.

-The engagements focus on strengthening institutional capacity within the government entities and assisting in developing legislation and policies.
-In addition, the World Bank is working closely with the Saudi authorities on providing support to the Saudi Presidency of the G20.
 Saudi Arabia is a valued, active partner of the World Bank Group.
 Through its contributions to select funds, it reinforces its status as a key partner in the effort to end extreme poverty and boost shared prosperity.
 Saudi Arabia has its own chair in the Board of Executive Directors and has been a major donor to the International Development Association (IDA) since its inception.
-The Kingdom currently contributes $117m to IDA and is considering an increased contribution during the IDA19 cycle.
+In 2019, the Kingdom pledged the contribution of $400m to IDA19.